-Emilia Delizia can take you to tour a traditional ACETAIA as we call the traditional balsamic vinegar producer here in Modena.
-Most visitors will be surprised by the difference between the “regular” or industrial balsamic vinegar and the DOP traditional balsamic vinegar that it is produced only in private houses in Modena and Reggio Emilia.
-Traditionally a batch of new balsamic vinegar was only started at the birth of a baby girl and it would become her dowry when she would marry.
-In the past centuries the aceto balsamico was only used within the family and sometimes given to important guests.
-It is said that the Duke of Modena had his own important vinegar attic, in his palace, important people would be introduced to the delights of the black gold when visiting Modena by the ducal family.
-As part of our tours we can take people to visit private villas and houses where this black nectar is still produced in small quantities in the most traditional way.
+Emilia Delizia invites you to explore a traditional ACETAIA, known as a traditional balsamic vinegar producer, in Modena.
+Visitors are often astonished by the stark contrast between "regular" or industrial balsamic vinegar and the DOP traditional balsamic vinegar, exclusively crafted in private homes in Modena and Reggio Emilia.
+A new batch of balsamic vinegar was traditionally initiated at the birth of a baby girl, becoming part of her dowry upon marriage.
+In earlier centuries, aceto balsamico was primarily used within families and occasionally offered to distinguished guests.
+It is said that the Duke of Modena maintained his own prestigious vinegar attic in his palace, where notable individuals would be introduced to the exquisite black gold during their visits to Modena.
+Our Modena vinegar tours provide a unique opportunity to visit private villas and homes where this precious nectar continues to be produced in small quantities, honoring age-old traditions.

-From this moment in autumn it will take at least 12 years of painstakingly topping the evaporated must from the last but one barrel to the last one, and the repeating the sequence from the last but two to the last but one and so on until the mother barrel is then topped up with fresh grape must.
-No vinegar will be drawn for at least 12 years to obtain at least the “younger balsamic vinegar”.
+On a Modena vinegar tour, you'll learn about the aging process that involves a set of barrels, typically consisting of 4, 5, or 6 progressively smaller barrels made of different woods like acacia, ash, chestnut, mulberry, and cherry.
+Starting in autumn, the aging process requires at least 12 years of painstakingly topping up the evaporated must from the penultimate barrel to the last one.
+This sequence is repeated, moving from the second to last barrel to the penultimate one, and so on until the mother barrel is topped up with fresh grape must.
+No vinegar is drawn for at least 12 years, allowing for the production of the "younger balsamic vinegar."

 The tradition wants that the precious black nectar obtained by the natural concentration of the flavours is used as a digestive at the end of the meal.
 It is best consumed on plastic or ceramic spoon as metal it is very cold and it would lower the sensory experience.